pellhammer/RiemannSolverMHDBurgers/README.md

 [S1,S2] = RiemannSolverMHDBurgers(uL,vL,uR,vR,B,c,evalPts);
 ```

 Input:
         uL - (array) left values in the u-variable
         uR - (array) right values in the u-variable
         vL - (array) left values in the v-variable
         vR - (array) right values in the v-variable
         B - (2x2 array) symmetric positive definite viscosity matrix
         evalPts - (array) evaluation points

-Output
+Output:
         S1 - (array) of the u components of the solution(s) evaluated at evalPts and t=1
         S2 - (array) of the v components of the solution(s) evaluated at evalPts and t=1

-Possibilities;
+Possibilities:
         1. uL,uR,vL,vR are numbers and evalPts is a matrix:
           The output contains the values of the solution of the single Riemann
           problem with data ((uL,uR),(vL,vR)).
         2. uL,uR,vL,vR,evalPts are matrices of the same size:
           The (i,j)-th entry of the output contains the value of the
           solution to the Riemann problem with data ((uL(i,j),uR(i,j)),(vL(i,j),vR(i,j)))
           evaluated at evalPts(i,j)
         3. uL,uR,vL,vR are matrices of the same size and evalPts is a number:
           The (i,j)-th entry of the output contains the value of the
           solution to the Riemann problem with data ((uL(i,j),uR(i,j)),(vL(i,j),vR(i,j)))
           evaluated at evalPts

 ## Examples